alesssia/short_intro_stats/short_intro_stats.md

 - How to sample from a population
 - How to use measure of centrality and dispersion
 - How to make estimation from a sample
-- How to calculate confidence intervals
+- How to interpret confidence intervals
 - How to make and test hypotheses

 <img src="./img/introduction/math_warning.png" img height="150px" align="right" border="0px"/>